Lawrence Taliaferro: Dred Scott connection

-Taliaferro was the owner of at least 21 slaves.
-One of them, a servant named Harriet Robinson, married Dred Scott.
+Taliaferro was the enslaver of at least 21 persons.
+One of them, named Harriet Robinson, married Dred Scott.
 As Justice of the Peace in the territories, Taliaferro officiated the marriage of Scott and Robinson, which many historians believe gave additional credence to the Scotts' claim to freedom.
-Taliaferro gave Harriet to Scott's master so that the couple could live together as husband and wife.
+Taliaferro gave Harriet to Scott's enslaver so that the couple could live together as husband and wife.

 Tributes

 Taliaferro (played by local actor John Wehrman) is the lead character and narrator of the 1983 film, Tower and Braid, produced by the Minnesota Historical Society and shown regularly at historic Fort Snelling's museum.